Do These Exercises and Stretches Now For Sitting All Day

 How can I reverse the effects of sitting all day

 This is great when you are new to making your own workouts.
-Although I have a great Lower Body Corrective Workout if you want a simple workout to follow!
-Filled with stretches and exercises for sitting all day.
+Although I have a great Lower Body Corrective Workout if you want a simple workout to follow that’s illed with exercises and stretches for sitting all day.

-What are the best stretches and exercises for sitting all day
+What are the best exercises and stretches for sitting all day?

 A simple and very effective stretch that is good for targeting the hamstrings is a forward fold.
 Start by standing in a staggered stance and hinging forward from the hips to a depth that is good for your mobility.
 The key is to maintain a flat and long spine so the hamstrings stay the targeted group.

-Fire hydrants are also another key movement because they strengthen our external rotators.
-When we are seated we tend to draw our knees together, using internal rotation.
+That’s because when we are seated, we tend to draw our knees together with internal rotation.

 How much exercise for a sedentary lifestyle